tranlv/recommender/README.md

 Overview
 ---

-The repo containes a recommendation engine using either item-based or user-based approaches.
+The repo containes a recommendation application using either item-based or user-based approaches.

 ---
 Usage